konstfish/margios/README.md

 # margios
-Like nagios but simpler and smaller and with telegram as medium
+Like Nagios but simpler and smaller and uses Telegram as medium

 ### Setup Instructions